racket/rhombus/rhombus/0000-rhombus.md

 interactions window in DrRacket will work to call `fahrenheit_to_celsius`.
-In interactions, a single input line is accepted as complete as long as it's openers and closers are balanced, and as long as it doesn't contain `:` outside of an opener--closer pair.
+In interactions, a single input line is accepted as complete as long as it's openers and closers are balanced, and as long as it doesn't contain `:` or `;` outside of an opener--closer pair.
 A blank line terminates multi-line input.
-For multi-line input where the first line would otherwise parse as complete, add `:` at the front, either on the same line or its own line._
+For multi-line input where the first line would otherwise parse as complete, add `;` at the front, either on the same line or its own line._

 A Rhombus module can export definitions to other modules using